Birks Group (NYSEAMERICAN:BGI) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Birks Group (NYSEAMERICAN:BGI – Free Report) in a report issued on Thursday morning.
-The firm issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of Birks Group (NYSEAMERICAN:BGI – Free Report) in a research report sent to investors on Wednesday morning.
+The brokerage issued a sell rating on the stock.

-A number of large investors have recently made changes to their positions in the company.
-Bank of America Corp DE purchased a new stake in Birks Group during the first quarter worth about $26,000.
-Renaissance Technologies LLC increased its holdings in Birks Group by 45.8% during the third quarter.
-Renaissance Technologies LLC now owns 29,600 shares of the company’s stock worth $155,000 after buying an additional 9,300 shares during the last quarter.
-Finally, Ingalls & Snyder LLC purchased a new stake in Birks Group during the third quarter worth about $45,000.
+Several institutional investors have recently made changes to their positions in the stock.
+Ingalls & Snyder LLC grew its holdings in shares of Birks Group by 70.0% during the fourth quarter.
+Ingalls & Snyder LLC now owns 17,000 shares of the company’s stock valued at $80,000 after purchasing an additional 7,000 shares during the last quarter.
+Renaissance Technologies LLC grew its holdings in Birks Group by 344.8% in the 1st quarter.
+Renaissance Technologies LLC now owns 86,300 shares of the company’s stock worth $700,000 after buying an additional 66,900 shares in the last quarter.
+Finally, Bank of America Corp DE bought a new position in Birks Group in the 1st quarter worth approximately $26,000.
 0.71% of the stock is owned by institutional investors.

 Birks Group Inc designs, develops, manufactures, and retails fine jewelry, timepieces, sterling and plated silverware, and gifts in the United States and Canada.
 The company operates through two segments, Retail and Other.
 It offers various merchandise, including designer jewelry, diamonds, gemstone and precious metal jewelry, rings, wedding bands, earrings, bracelets, necklaces, precious gemstones, gold jewelry, and pearls.